chinootes/cs/notes/semantics.identifiers.qualified.md

 created: 1712953075224
 ---

 Qualified Identifiers are used in case where there an ambiguity as to which entity an identifier can refer to.
-In such cases, the identifier is paired with a [[lexicography.identifiers.qualifier]].
+In such cases, the identifier is paired with a [[semantics.identifiers.qualifier]].

 An identifier can be "fully qualified" by combining all possible qualifiers.
 For example, a complete file path.